 "To me, feminism is just a tidy way of saying that we all

-And secondly, the writer, historian and activist, Rebecca Solnit, who recently wrote this comprehensive piece capturing beautifully many of my feelings on being a woman in 2019.
+And secondly, the writer, historian and activist, Rebecca Solnit, who recently wrote this comprehensive piece capturing beautifully many of my feelings on being a woman in 2020.

-Finally, as a committed, albeit unconventional parent, lover of good food, wild swimming, and the importance of always learning, I combine all of the above with my deep love
+Finally, as a committed, albeit unconventional parent, lover of good food, wild swimming, and the importance of life-long learning, I combine all of the above with my deep love

 Described by others as insightful, plain-speaking, a risk-taker, courageous and deep thinking, I sometimes describe myself as an edge-walker, which according to permaculture is where all the interesting things happen . . .